DetectiveJones/beetle-game/README.md

-# beetle-game
+# glomp-game
-A game where you are a beetle rolling around a growing ball of trash.
+Glomp is a game where you are a monster whose purpose is to swallow objects and grow to the largest size possible.